pstig/Connect4/README.md

 # Connect4
 CS201 Portfolio Project

-***Note this was done in 24 hours before the deadline.
-It is technically functional but has a lot of issues.***
+***Note: It is technically functional but has issues.
+I have left it in the original state it was in when submitted***

 This game is based on the game Connect4.
 The goal of the game is to get 4 "tokens" in a row in a board.
 The tokens